LibertyGlobal-CoderDojo/coderdojo-minecraft-server/README.md

 ```

 Because we are using classroom mode, scripts added to these directories will be automatically loaded and exports added to the player's javascript context (see scriptcraft docs)

+## Restoring the server

+Bearing in mind that handing out FTP access gives enough access to break the server, it is necessary to have a backup/restore plan just in case

+TBD...